Making Yogurt at Home (From Scratch!) is easy, fresh and delicious, and allows you to control how tart it becomes.

-I imagine that many of you might think about making yogurt at home and be a bit intimidated by it.
-I know I would.
+Many of you might think about making yogurt at home and be a bit intimidated by it.
+I know I certainly was.
 I first made it back in the 1970’s with hilarious results.
 But with the modern yogurt makers, making yogurt is really easy, and what could be more wonderful than yogurt you have made yourself?

 The yogurt maker I use is a West Bend, which I am not sure they make anymore since mine is about twenty years old.
 But it still works great if you can find one of those.
 I have seen very similar yogurt makers on the market now.
 Some have more deluxe features, but really, all you need is one that keeps the yogurt at a steady temperature.